Kleinmann's tortoise: Negev tortoise

 The Negev subpopulation had been separated as a distinct species, "Negev tortoise" (Testudo werneri), as it did not appear to have distinct or strongly reduced haplotype diversity, consistent with the recent extinction of the Egyptian population and slow DNA sequence evolution rates in Testudo.
 Baha el Din (2006) synonymized T. werneri due to lacking mtDNA differences between T. kleinmanni from western Libya compared to tortoises from the Negev Desert.
 In the 2017 checklist of turtles of the world, it remained a synonym.

-Habitat and Ecology
+Habitat and ecology

 Kleinmann's tortoise lives in deserts and semiarid habitats, usually with compact sand and gravel plains, scattered rocks, shallow, sandy wadis, dry woodlands, shrubby areas, and coastal salt marsh habitats.
 In captivity, it eats grasses, fruits, and vegetables, but the diet of T. kleinmanni in the wild is unknown.
+Kleinmann's tortoise tend to live in habitats that receive less than 50 mm of rain every year.
+These habitats tend to be countries with expansive desert areas such as Egypt and Libya.

 It is least active when the weather is very cold or very hot.
 During the colder months, it is out most during midday.
 During the warm season, it is active in the mornings and evenings.
 The rest of the day is spent under bushes or in rodent burrows.